owntheweb-archive/platform-quick-starter/README.md

 `git diff`

-git add commands could be executed for each file individually, or all added in one go with:
+Git add commands could be executed for each file individually, or all added in one go with:

 `git add .`

+For a more interactive approach with detailed options of what/what not to stage:

+`git add -p`

-commit changes with helpful message:
+Commit changes with helpful message:

 `git commit -m "Installed Twitter Bootstrap"`

-Push the changes to a new environment on platform.sh.
-Note: New environments are charged at $21/3 environments. **CHECK THIS**: Chris thinks this is prorated though, not incurring much cost if a quick test and merge that removed the branch/environment when finished.
+Push the changes to the environment on platform.sh.

 `git push`

+While working, it may be desired to sync files and/or data with from the platform environment with the local environment.
+This can be achieved with:

+`platform e:sync` (CHECK THIS: Chris hasn't tested or fully read instructions yey)

 Check out the site once the environment has been re-built and launched.
 To list available URLs for the current environment, type: